neiye

 Here’s where it gets interesting.

-• Mixed with 5–10% resins and color pigments
+5-10% resin and pigments

 natural stone